 What is the role of the CMHA?

 At the community level, CMHA Branches/Regions provide multi-faceted services directly to consumers, their families and other stakeholders.
 Each Branch/Region structures its programs to meet the needs of its community.
 For example, links with ethno-cultural groups have been invaluable in providing service to diverse populations.
 And links with the private sector have been invaluable in helping to improve employment prospects for consumers.
 Provincially and territorially, CMHA Divisions provide public education materials, develop policy, conduct research, studies and demonstration projects and advocate at the provincial level.
-CMHA National works to assist the members of the Association, through the 135 CMHA Divisions, Regions and Branches in promoting the mental health of all people.
+CMHA National works to assist the members of the Association, through the 87 CMHA Divisions, Regions and Branches in over 300 communities across Canada, promoting the mental health of all people.
 CMHA National reaches out to the federal government at political and bureaucratic levels to drive policy and advocate on issues relating to mental health.
 We also develop national educational materials for the organization as a whole, work in partnership with other national organizations on common issues of concern, provide leadership on national/pan-Canadian issues and conduct research and programs to support policy development.

 How is CMHA funded?

 CMHA is a charity – in fact we are one of Canada’s oldest charitable organizations.
 We rely on the financial support of corporations, foundations, individuals and other groups who believe in our work.
 Throughout the organization, CMHA also receives government support for specific programs and services.

 How common is mental illness in Canada?